 The well-being of our knees and the muscles around them is essential for achieving and maintaining proper fitness levels, but they also happen to be one of the most problematic areas of the body.
-As the largest joint in the body, the knee takes on a great amount of impact in many of our daily activities-especially physically demanding tasks-and that's one of the main reasons why knee pain is so common: according to one study, frequent knee pain affects 25% of adults.
+As the largest joint in the body, the knee takes on a great amount of impact in many of our daily activities-especially physically demanding tasks-and that's one of the main reasons why knee pain is so common.

 Perform wall squats and hamstring curls three times a week